jpdevries/developer-style-guide/README.md

   --background: white;

   --active-contrast-color: darkblue; /* triggered in ms-high-contrast: active mode */

+  /* .mx-component inherits black-on-white and white-on-black styles
+     automagically but here is an example how to customize them */
   --black-on-white-background: white; /* triggered in ms-high-contrast: black-on-white mode */
   --black-on-white-color: rgb(8, 8, 8); /* almost black, triggered in ms-high-contrast: black-on-white mode */